-For MSc/MSci students, you will get an account on the RHUL linux cluster.
+For MSc/MSci students, if you want to use C++ you should request an account on the RHUL linux cluster.
 You create an X-Window on your local machine (e.g. laptop), and from there you remotely login to RHUL.